JournivJourniv

 Port already in use

-Change the host port in your configuration:
+Change the host port in your docker-compose.yml file:

 ports: